LTO + LTFS FAQ

 Note that the actual read speed with real files will never match a speed test results, so treat them as a rough guide.
 This means that a 1Gb NAS or a single hard drive will not be fast enough as a source.

-A 10Gb NAS may work well, however if the NAS is being used by others at the same time it's performance will drop.
 If the tape drive runs out of data then the tape will have to keep rewinding and start writing again.
 You will hear this backhitch or "shoe shining" behaviour if you listen to the drive.
 When this happens the average speed will drop drastically.
 This won't damage the tape, however it will increase drive head wear.

 So with slower sources it will be best to use YoYotta to copy the archive data to a direct attached Thunderbolt RAID.